-When buying a new TV in 2020, there are an increasing number of things you need to consider and a whole load of terminology you need to get to grips with.
+When buying a new TV, there are an increasing number of things you need to consider and a whole load of terminology you need to get to grips with.

 But while youâre mulling over screen sizes and resolutions, HDMI ports and HDR formats, paying some attention to the smart TV platform youâre buying into is another thing that requires some consideration.

 Thatâs because with smart home controls on the up and more boxsets to watch than ever, the streaming and smart stuff your TV is capable of may well tip the scales to which one you choose.

 Weâve spent some time with all the major brands to help you to decide which one is the best smart TV platform and what TVs offer the most.
 But first, letâs just recap some of the basics.